cheshire-cat-ai/docs/mkdocs/quickstart/prepare-plugin.md

 # &#128268; Your first Plugin

 Plugins are packages of `Tools` and `Hooks`.
 You don't distribute a `Tool` or a `Hook` directly, you will distribute a Plugin containing them.
+Don't worry, we'll explore what tools and hooks are in details in the upcoming steps.
+For now, let's start by creating an empty plugin.

 ## Creating the Plugin

-In this step, we will prepare an empty plugin and in the next steps we will insert a `Tool` and a `Hook` inside it.

 To create a plugin just create a new folder in `core/cat/plugins/`, for our first plugin the folder name will be `poetic_sock_seller`.

-You need two files to your plugin folder:
+You need two files in your plugin folder:

     ├── core
     │   ├── cat